 • In a medium bowl, mix the flour, baking powder, cinnamon, and salt.
 Set aside.

-1 ¾ cups All-purpose flour, ½ teaspoon Baking powder, ½ teaspoon Ground cinnamon, ½ teaspoon Salt
+1 3/4 cups All-purpose flour, 1/2 tsp Baking powder, 1/2 tsp Ground cinnamon, 1/2 tsp Salt

 • In a large bowl, mix the melted butter (make sure it is cooled to room temperature), brown sugar, sugar, vanilla, and egg.
 Then, add the dry ingredients and use a rubber spatula to mix until just combined.

-• Preheat the oven to 350°F. Line two cookie sheets with parchment paper.
+• Preheat the oven to 350ยฐF.
+Line two cookie sheets with parchment paper.
 Let the cookie dough rest while the oven preheats.

 • Use a small cookie scoop and scoop the cookie dough.
 Use a teaspoon to press a hole into the cookie dough.
 Then, use your hands to smooth the outside of the cookie dough.